-E ala inc - Enternet to multiply the CECM as a set of the till of the till Fishing allocations and • Extent to which the GFCM agrees on the allocation of allowable opportunities catch or levels of fishing effort, including taking into account requests for participation from new members or participants as reflected in opportunities UNFSA Article 11.
+Fishing • Extent to which the CECM agrees on the effection of effective Fishing allocations and • Extent to which the GFCM agrees on the allocation of allowable catch or levels of fishing effort, including taking into account requests opportunities for participation from new members or participants as reflected in opportunities UNFSA Article 11.
 2 Compliance and Flag State duties • Extent to which GFCM members are fulfilling their duties as flag enforcement States under the treaty establishing the GFCM, pursuant to measures adopted by the GFCM, and under other international instruments, including, inter alia, the 1982 Law of the Sea Convention, the UNFSA and the 1993 FAO Compliance Agreement, as applicable.
-Port State • Extent to which the GFCM has adopted measures relating to the measures exercise of the rights and duties of its members as port States, as reflected in UNFSA Article 23 and the Code of Conduct for Responsible Fisheries Article 8.3. • Extent to which these measures are effectively implemented.
-Monitoring, • Extent to which the GFCM has adopted integrated MCS measures control and (e.g., required use of VMS, observers, catch documentation and trade surveillance tracking schemes, restrictions on transshipment, boarding and (MCS) inspection schemes).
-D 11 • Extent to which these measures are effectively implemented.
+Port State • Extent to which the GFCM has adopted measures relating to the measures exercise of the rights and duties of its members as port States, as reflected in UNFSA Article 23 and the Code of Conduct for Responsible Fisheries Article 8.3.Extent to which these measures are effectively implemented.
+Monitoring, • Extent to which the GFCM has adopted integrated MCS measures control and (e.g., required use of VMS, observers, catch documentation and trade surveillance tracking schemes, restrictions on transshipment, boarding and (MCS) inspection schemes). • Extent to which these measures are effectively implemented.
 Follow-up on • Extent to which the GFCM, its members and cooperating non- infringements members follow up on infringements to management measures.
-Cooperative • Extent to which the GFCM has established adequate cooperative mechanisms to mechanisms to both monitor compliance and detect and deter non- detect and deter compliance (e.g., compliance committees, vessel lists, sharing of non-compliance information about non-compliance). • Extent to which these mechanisms are being effectively utilized.
+Cooperative • Extent to which the GFCM has established adequate cooperative mechanisms to mechanisms to both monitor compliance and detect and deter non- detect and deter compliance (e.g., compliance committees, vessel lists, sharing of non-compliance information about non-compliance).Extent to which these mechanisms are being effectively utilized.
 Market-related • Extent to which the GFCM has adopted measures relating to the measures exercise of the rights and duties of its members as market States. • Extent to which these market-related measures are effectively implemented.
-3 Decision- Decision-making • Extent to which GFCM has transparent and consistent decision- making and C C making procedures that facilitate the adoption of conservation and dispute management measures in a timely and effective manner. settlement Dispute • Extent to which the GFCM has established adequate mechanisms for settlement resolving disputes.
-4 International Transparency • Extent to which the GFCM is operating in a transparent manner, as cooperation reflected in UNFSA Article 12 and the Code of Conduct for Responsible Fisheries Article 7.1.9. • Extent to which GFCM decisions, meeting reports, scientific advice upon which decisions are made, and other relevant materials are made Dalation at the publicly available in a timely fashion.
+3 Decision- Decision-making • Extent to which GFCM has transparent and consistent decision- making and making procedures that facilitate the adoption of conservation and dispute management measures in a timely and effective manner. settlement Dispute • Extent to which the GFCM has established adequate mechanisms for settlement resolving disputes.
+4 International Transparency • Extent to which the GFCM is operating in a transparent manner, as - cooperation y reflected in UNFSA Article 12 and the Code of Conduct for X Responsible Fisheries Article 7.1.9. • Extent to which GFCM decisions, meeting reports, scientific advice upon which decisions are made, and other relevant materials are made publicly available in a timely fashion.
 Relationship to • Extent to which the GFCM facilitates cooperation between members cooperating nonmembers and nonmembers, including through the adoption and implementation of procedures for granting cooperating status.
-Relationship to • Extent of fishing activity by vessels of non-members that are not non-cooperating non-members cooperating with the GFCM, as well as measures to deter such activities.
-Cooperation with other GFCMs • Extent to which the GFCM cooperates with other RFMOs, including through the network of Regional Fishery Body Secretariats.
-Special requirements of • Extent to which the GFCM recognizes the special needs of developing States and pursues forms of cooperation with developing developing States and pursues forms of cooperation with developing States, including with respect to fishing allocations or opportunities developing States States, including with respect to fishing allocations or opportunities, taking into account UNFSA Articles 24 and 25, and the Code of Conduct of Pesponsible Fisheries Article 5 Conduct of Responsible Fisheries Article 5. • Extent to which GFCM members, individually or through the GFCM, provide relevant assistance to developing States, as reflected in UNFSA Article 26.
+Extent of fishing activity by vessels of non-members that are not Relationship to non-cooperating • Extent of fishing activity by vessels of non-members that are not cooperating with the GFCM, as well as measures to deter such non-members activities.
+Cooperation with • Extent to which the GFCM cooperates with other RFMOs, including other GFCMs through the network of Regional Fishery Body Secretariats.
+Special • Extent to which the GFCM recognizes the special needs of requirements of developing States and pursues forms of cooperation with developing developing States States, including with respect to fishing allocations or opportunities, taking into account UNFSA Articles 24 and 25, and the Code of Conduct of Responsible Fisheries Article 5. • Extent to which GFCM members, individually or through the GFCM, provide relevant assistance to developing States, as reflected in UNFSA Article 26.